GluuFederation/docs-gg-prod/docs/source/index.md

 - Introspect bearer access tokens
 - Validate the signature of JWT access tokens
-- Control access to APIs by requiring either OAuth and UMA scopes
+- Control access to APIs by requiring OAuth or UMA scopes
-- Provide a GUI to simplify administration
+- Collect and report OAuth and UMA usage metrics
-- Collect and report on OAuth and UMA specific metrics
+- Simplify installation, administration, and scaling of the platform
-- Simplify installation, administration, scaling and update of the platform
+- A GUI to simplify ongoing administration

 ## Access Control